python/peps/peps/pep-0639/appendix-rejected-ideas.rst

-Adding just an ``expression`` subkey to the ``license`` table, instead of using the reserved top-level string value, would be more explicit for readers and writers, in line with this PEP's goals.
+Adding just an ``expression`` subkey to the ``license`` table, instead of using the reserved top-level string value, would be more explicit for readers and writers, in line with PEP 639's goals.
 However, it still has the downsides listed above that are not specific to the inclusion of the ``files`` key.